LuciferUchiha/Hydra/README.md

 - type: What kind of installer do we want to create?
 This depends on the base OS on which we're running the jpackage command.
 On macOS, we can pass package type as DMG or PKG.
 The tool supports MSI and EXE options on Windows and DEB and RPM options on Linux.

 The above command will create the Hydra-1.0.msi file for us.
+If you run the installer and install the application you will find it under ``Program Files/Hydra```.

 ## License